 Best in search (10:28)

-If you’ve got the money, you’ve got the best of the best all talking about SEO and things like link building and social media marketing tactics.
+If you’ve got the money, you’ve got the best of the best all talking about SEO.

 Traffic Think Tank, as recommended by Stanley, is a Slack-based SEO training and gated community featuring digital marketing courses, an academy, and members-only content.
 Founded in 2018 by Matthew Howells-Barby, Nick Eubanks, and Ian Howells, the community brings together hundreds of the top minds in digital marketing from around the world and offers members access to exclusive videos, process documents, analysis templates, and free tools.